mqtt-tools/mqttwarn/README.md

 You can run the image as a service, i.e. in the background, or you can run it interactively, perhaps to help diagnose a problem.

-Note that you can run a local copy of the image, if you've built one (see below), by replacing `jpmens/mqttwarn` with `mqttwarn-local` in the following examples.
+Note that until the official image is published to Docker Hub, you will need to build a local copy of the image (see [below](#build-the-image)) before you can run it.

 #### As a Service